Isakova-Svitlana/DeVOps-project/Ansible/readme_EFK.md

 2)Kibana - Index pattern - Create index pattern (for example filebeat-*)- Time Filter (choossing @timestamp) - create index pattern
 3)The Discover, Visualize, Dashboard, and Timelion features in the left pane enable you to view and analyze your log data in different ways.

+These settings could be enough but the configuration can really be improved by using two processors.
+These processors alter the logs to enhance their visualization in Kibana.

 Another important thing to note is that other than application generated logs, we also need metadata associated with the containers, such as container name, image, tags, host etc… This will allow us to specifically identify the exact host and container the logs are generating.
 These data can also be sent easily by Filebeat along with the application log entries.

+The first one is add_docker_metadata.
+The second one is decode_json_fields.